The Pretenders: Original band (1978–1982)

-The band's first single, a cover of the Kinks song "Stop Your Sobbing" (produced by Nick Lowe and recorded at the July Regents Park sessions) was released in February 1979 and gained critical attention.
+The band's first single, a cover of the Kinks' "Stop Your Sobbing" (produced by Nick Lowe and recorded at the July Regents Park sessions) was released in February 1979 and gained critical attention.
 It was followed by "Kid" in June 1979.
-In January 1980, the band reached No. 1 in the UK with "Brass in Pocket", which was also successful in the US, reaching No. 14 on the Billboard Hot 100.
+In January 1980, the band reached number 1 in the UK with "Brass in Pocket", which was also successful in the US, reaching number 14 on the Billboard Hot 100.